Optimal Semantic-aware Sampling and Transmission in Energy Harvesting Systems Through the AoII: Introduction

+To the extent of our knowledge, only \cite{Assaad_AoII_Not_obs} (and its subsequent extension \cite{Assaad_unknownSource}) optimized the AoII under a partially observable source where the partial observability comes from the controller's location, whereas in this paper it is due to the sampling cost.
+Furthermore, in \cite{Assaad_AoII_Not_obs}, the sampling of the source state and its immediate transmission are upon request at \text{any given time}.
+In contrast, in this paper, both sampling and transmission operations are subjected to the stochastic availability of energy and are associated with distinct costs.
+Additionally, different to \cite{Assaad_AoII_Not_obs}, in our system, there is a possibility to retransmit an old sample.

+The goal of this paper is to find an AoII-optimal \textit{joint} sampling and transmission policy in an energy-harvesting real-time tracking system under both sampling and transmission costs, where the sampling cost renders the source unobservable.
+We consider a discrete-time status update system with an imperfect channel consisting of a source, a sampler, a buffer-aided transmitter, and a monitor, depicted in Fig.~\ref{Fig_EnrHar}.
+Operation of each sampling and transmission consumes some units of energy, imposing an energy causality constraint.

 We formulate a stochastic optimization problem aiming at minimizing the average AoII subject to the energy causality constraint.
-The problem is then modeled as POMDP.
-By using the notion of \textit{belief state} and characterizing the belief space via the AoI (at the monitor), we cast an MDP problem whose cost function is a \textit{non-linear function} of the AoI and solve it via relative value iteration.
-Simulation experiments are conducted to assess the performance of the derived policy.
-The results show that an optimal policy possesses a double-threshold structure with respect to the battery levels and AoI.
+The problem is modeled as a POMDP that is subsequently turned into a belief MDP problem.
+Solving the belief MDP is challenging owing to its continuous belief state space.
+Despite the challenge, for a perfect channel case, we effectively truncate the belief space and find an optimal policy via the relative value iteration (RVI) algorithm.
+Moreover, for the general imperfect channel case, a deep Q-network (DQN) policy is proposed.
+Simulation results are conducted to show the effectiveness of the derived policies compared to an AoI-optimal policy and an opportunistic baseline policy.

+The rest of this paper is organized as follows.
+The system model and problem formulation are presented in Section \ref{Sec_SM_PF}.
+The solution method is provided in Section \ref{Sec_Solution}.
+Finally, the numerical results and conclusions are presented, respectively, in Section \ref{Sec_NR} and Section \ref{Sec_Con}.